pachterlab/kallisto/about.md

 __kallisto__ is a program for quantifying abundances of transcripts from RNA-Seq data, or more generally of target sequences using high-throughput sequencing reads.
-It is based on the novel idea of _pseudoalignment_ for rapidly determining the compatiblity of reads with targets, without the need for alignment.
+It is based on the novel idea of _pseudoalignment_ for rapidly determining the compatibility of reads with targets, without the need for alignment.
 On benchmarks with standard RNA-Seq data, __kallisto__ can
     quantify 30 million human reads in less than 3  minutes on a Mac desktop computer using only the read sequences and a transcriptome index that